petersolomon12/SQHCA1/CA1/CodeReview/MainBody.md

 Note: As a reviewer, make sure to direct these comments at the code, not the author

--Once changes have been made (if requested), merge the Pull Request
+- Once changes have been made (if requested), merge the Pull Request

 2.Keep Focus on the Correct Things